 Her symptoms were different from her husband, because she didn’t experience any congestion at the onset, just headaches, followed by fever and nightly sweating for two days then intense pain.
 Intense pain in her back, hips and thighs and also her organs (liver, lungs, kidneys and spleen).
 After five days since the start of her symptoms she felt like they were headed in a healthy direction.

 After their recovery they were able to take the test that confirmed that they did indeed contract coronavirus.
 Luckily for them their immune support system was strong enough for them to recover without any hospital stay.

 So I asked myself the question, is there a way to improve the immune support system since there is no cure for COVID-19.
 I went to my bookshelves got out my nutrition books and contemplated….
 It should be easy to implement, with items missing from our supermarket shelves, we must use what is already in our cupboard.

 It is the only way I know to survive these challenging times with our health and life intact.
 Here are the details of this immune building protection plan which is free to the members of my weekly overcomingHBP newsletter: -

-I wanted to provide you with a way to boost your immunity, with the focus on nourishing whole foods and live daily support.
+I wanted to provide you with a way to boost your immunity, with the focus on nourishing whole foods.

-We’ll be focusing on eating well but eating lightly, making meals from what we already have in the fridge, pantry and freezer, playing with substitutions, and meals made on the fly.
+You’ll be focusing on eating well but eating lightly, making meals from what you already have in the fridge, pantry and freezer, playing with substitutions, and meals made on the fly.

 So until we meet in our 5 days of rejuvenation and healing class I am sending you a healthy socially distanced virtual hug to you and your loved ones and a whole lot of good healing vibes.